Ancient-Majik-Tech/Learn.Tutorial.Collections/README.md

 Secondly this project and all subprojects are new and very much work in progress, if you see anything wierd, wrong or would like to just follow along with our progress.
 We welcome you to join [Our Discord][Discord Invite] server.

-Finally we would like to leave you with, our hopes are you will have a pleasant day or night, this project helped you move closer to fufilling your dreams one step at a time.
+Finally we would like to leave you with, our hopes are you will have a pleasant day or night and this project helped you move closer to fufilling your dreams one step at a time.